+5.3.1.
+Crisis

-- 4.1.3.2.
-Upon receipt of the request, Home Government will seek to provide a brief answer to the questions posed and may include additional citations for further research. - 4.1.4.
-Resolution Writing Support - 4.1.4.1.
-A Committee Director may, at any time, request for members of Home Government to enter the Committee to assist with the drafting of resolutions. - 4.1.4.2.
-Such assistance may take the form of editing help, advising delegations, etc. and may only occur in maximum 30 minute intervals. - 4.1.4.3.
-At least one member of Home Government must not be working on resolution writing support for attending to other matters. - 4.1.4.4.
-A member of Home Government may be recalled from a committee by other members of HG, the Secretariat, or the Board of Directors if other needs arise. - 4.2.
-Crises - 4.2.1.
-Crisis - 4.2.1.1.
-Crisis is an extra-committee event designated for either one or two committees which are informed of their participation before the beginning of conference sessions. - 4.2.1.2.
-Crisis takes place outside of normal committee sessions, and features debate on a topic that delegates will not see until two hours before the beginning of the Crisis session. - 4.2.1.2.1.
-At that point, delegates will receive the Crisis Background Guide, featuring contextual information about the Crisis, but not containing either guiding questions for debate, nor a description of the current situation. - 4.2.1.2.1.1.
-The Background Guide will be given to the delegates at the end of the last committee session before the Crisis. - 4.2.1.2.2.
-When the Crisis session begins, a UN official guest speaker, who will brief the joint-committee of the current situation in the crisis, a written version of which will be given to each delegate. - 4.2.1.3.
+- 5.3.1.1.
+Crisis is an extra-committee event designated for either one or two committees which are informed of their participation before the beginning of conference sessions. - 5.3.1.2.
+Crisis takes place outside of normal committee sessions, and features debate on a topic that delegates will not see until two hours before the beginning of the Crisis session. - 5.3.1.2.1.
+At that point, delegates will receive the Crisis Background Guide, featuring contextual information about the Crisis, but not containing either guiding questions for debate, nor a description of the current situation. - 5.3.1.2.1.1.
+The Background Guide will be given to the delegates at the end of the last committee session before the Crisis. - 5.3.1.2.2.
+When the Crisis session begins, a UN official guest speaker, who will brief the joint-committee of the current situation in the crisis, a written version of which will be given to each delegate. - 5.3.1.3.
 Delegates are not permitted to prepare any working ideas, or potential clauses, before the session begins.
-Delegates who do this risk expulsion from the Crisis. - 4.2.1.4.
-It is to the discretion of the Chair whether the committee may continue the Crisis into the next normal session. - 4.2.2.
+Delegates who do this risk expulsion from the Crisis. - 5.3.1.4.
+It is to the discretion of the Chair whether the committee may continue the Crisis into the next normal session.

+5.3.2.
 Joint Crisis